CURRENT & RECENT PROJECTS

 Status: Ongoing

-Overall, we installed or replaced roughly 5,309 circuit feet of underground cable, approximately 22,863 circuit feet of overhead spacer cable, and 25,000 linear feet of service cable system wide.
-A significant number of transformers were worked on (78 installed and 47 removed) along with switches/protective devices that were also installed or replaced to aid with our ongoing initiatives, such as this project, and to support customer-driven projects.
+Overall, we installed or replaced roughly 11,911 circuit feet of underground primary cable, 11,987 circuit feet of underground secondary cable, 10,087 circuit feet of overhead spacer cable, and 23,788 linear feet of secondary/service cable.
+A significant number of transformers were worked on (64 installed and 39 removed) along with switches/protective devices that were also installed or replaced to aid with our ongoing initiatives and to support customer-driven projects.

-In total, we replaced 122 wooden poles and 28 aluminum street light poles throughout parts of the town, with the majority being related to the voltage conversion project, while others were related to the Pole Inspection Program, customer service upgrades, and general system maintenance.
+In total, we replaced 128 wooden poles and 11 aluminum street light poles throughout parts of the town, with the majority being related to the voltage conversion project (capital improvement upgrades), and others related to the Pole Inspection Program, customer service upgrades, and general system maintenance.